Book Translation Services

 In that case, a small fee may apply depending on the length and number of books.
 Just contact me, and I’ll be happy to take a look and provide a fair rate.

-During the process, I’ll reach out if anything is unclear — clear communication is key to preserving your voice.
-The cleaner and more professionally edited your manuscript is, the faster and smoother the translation will go.
+For a polished 100K-word novel, the initial translation draft typically takes around 4-6 weeks.
+During the process, I’ll get in touch if anything is unclear.
+The cleaner and more professionally edited your manuscript is, the smoother and faster the translation will go.

 It’s simple and straightforward.
 First, send me an email with your project details.
 You’re welcome to include a sample (up to 500 words) if you’d like a preview of my work.